La Pandura, the house in the highlands of Santa Fe where we spent most of our time while in Panama.

 They also had a small cabin in an even more remote mountain village called El Salto that was accessible via a 2 hour hike mostly uphill.
 The cabin had no electricity so we had to read and play games by candle and LED lights.
 Only Ryan and I made the hike, but we're glad we did as we enjoyed the spectacular waterfalls in the area and the local cooking of Esther, the wife of Janet and John's cabin caretaker.

 The final property was a quaint casita in the sleepy fishing village of Calovebora on the Carribean coast, about 1.5 hours from the main property.
 This undiscoverd (by tourists anyway) area boasts long stretches of pristine beaches and a shallow ocean front that had decent sized, but relatively gentle, waves that the kids frolicked in for hours.
-This was a truly local experience where the only restaurants were appointment only and spanish language only.
+This was a truly local experience where the only restaurants were by appointment only and spanish language only.

 WHERE WE'VE BEEN AND WHERE WE ARE: